Pop psychology sells well.

 - Ambiguous scores were considered 0.5 (ie.: a mark between a 4 and 5 was counted as 4.5)

-Sure, Brown said Dweck was exemplary in sharing her data and owning up to her mistakes and that makes Dweck honor.
+Brown said Dweck was exemplary in sharing her data and owning up to her mistakes, but doubts remain and Brown himself says he remains skeptical.

-An equally troubling issue for Carol Dweck as a scientist is a 2016 paper which she titled: “What Predicts Children’s Fixed and Growth Intelligence Mind-Sets?
+An equally troubling issue for Carol Dweck as a scientist is a 2016 paper titled: “What Predicts Children’s Fixed and Growth Intelligence Mind-Sets?
 Not Their Parents’ Views of Intelligence but Their Parents’ Views of Failure)”.

 We can see how the paper’s title could have been misleading.
 The paper itself never claims to compare the effect of parents’ attitudes to intelligence with their attitudes to failure and, most important, none of the key findings rest on this.